 Recommended tour: The Clock Tower tour takes you through Zytglogge, one of Bern’s most popular attractions.

-Specialities: Tartes flambées, fondue, Swiss raclette (the best cheese in the world) and charcuterie boards.
+Specialities: Tartes flambées, fondue, Swiss raclette and charcuterie boards.

 Where to stay: Kreuz Bern Modern City Hotel is located directly around the corner from Waisenhausplatz.

-I suggest staying at a Kreuz Bern Modern City Hotel as it’s located directly around the corner from Waisenhausplatz Christmas Market, and it’s a 7-minute walk to the market in front of Bern Cathedral.
-Kreuz Bern is an affordable hotel, at least for Switzerland.
+I visited Bern on a day trip, but I would choose the Kreuz Bern Modern City Hotel if staying overnight.
+It’s just around the corner from Waisenhausplatz and a 7-minute walk to the market in front of Bern Cathedral.
+Kreuz Bern is also relatively affordable for Switzerland.

-One of Bern’s most popular and beautiful Christmas markets is located in front of the beautiful Bern Cathedral.
-This is one of the biggest Christmas events in Bern, and it’s easily the cosiest and most inviting.
+One of the biggest winter events in Bern, and it’s easily the cosiest and most inviting.

-Location: Berner Münster, Münsterplatz – The square in front of Bern Cathedral.
+Location: Münsterplatz – The square in front of Bern Cathedral.

-A designer Christmas village that’s great for fancy Christmas shopping with fondue chalets and views of the Parliament Building.
+The Star Market is a designer Christmas Village great for fancy shopping, with fondue chalets and views of the Parliament Building.

 Location: Kleine Schanze – A small hilltop park towards the west of the old town.